Brendan Bell (ice hockey): Professional

 On May 19, 2010, Bell signed a one-year contract with the Russian team Avangard Omsk of the Kontinental Hockey League.
-After a single game with Omsk, despite recording 2 assists, Bell signed with Swiss National League team EHC Biel.
-He played for the rest of the season with EHC Biel, recording 2 goals and 11 points in 29 games.
+After a single game with Omsk, despite recording two assists, Bell signed with the Swiss National League team EHC Biel.
+He played for the rest of the season with EHC Biel, recording two goals and 11 points in 29 games.
 Bell was a part of Team Canada for the second time at the 2010 Spengler Cup.
 Team Canada finished second in the tournament, losing to HC Davos in the final.

 On August 3, 2011, Bell signed a contract with the New York Rangers.
-He appeared in a solitary game with the Rangers during the 2011–12 season, but primarily spent his time with the Connecticut Whale of the AHL.
+He appeared in a single game with the Rangers during the 2011–12 season, but primarily spent his time with the Connecticut Whale of the AHL.

 For the 2012–13 season, Bell signed a one-year contract to play for the Frölunda Indians in the Swedish Hockey League.
 After an unproductive campaign with the Indians, he returned to EHC Biel for the 2013–14 season.
 In 2013, Bell was selected to play for Team Canada for the third time at the Spengler Cup.
 Team Canada was eliminated in the semi-finals by HC Geneve-Servette.

 Prior to the 2014–15 season, Bell returned to North America and accepted a try-out invitation to attend the Anaheim Ducks training camp.
 He was reassigned to the Ducks AHL affiliate, the Norfolk Admirals to begin the year.
 Bell produced 23 points in 47 games from the blueline with the Admirals before he was traded for future considerations to the Chicago Wolves on March 3, 2015.
 In 2016, Bell signed with HC Bolzano of the Austrian Hockey League.
 Bell retired after a short stint with Bolzano.

 Post retirement career

 Following his retirement, Bell became a financial planner and owns a gym in Manotick, Ontario.
 He also became a broadcaster, joining Ottawa Senators game-day broadcasts on local radio station TSN 1200.

+Bell is a father of three.